JakobOvrum/hexchatd/README.md

-# XChat Plugin Interface for D
+# XChat Plugin Interface for the D Programming Language
 This is a binding for the XChat plugin interface, with an included example.
 The reference C header is included alongside the D interface.